deletedcu/angular-demo/projects/project-06-b-tunr-relationships-mongo/README.md

 ## Closing Thoughts
 Relationships are one of the most powerful ways we have of manipulating data.
-They let us use the JS methods and object that we are much more comfortable with rather than Mongo which can be messy and lead to bugs.
+They let us use the JS methods and object that we are much more comfortable with rather than Mongo (which can be messy and lead to bugs).

 ## Resources